Table of contents

 CRDTs vs Operational Transformations

-%3 cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e CRDTs vs Operational Transformations _57327086_c317_4d39_8df0_4f1be59192de From Yjs _1e7507a6_1e21_4b81_9888_53d55e98502d For a long time OTs require a central server _c97d95cc_d787_4951_8beb_aa9d5279f6e9 CRDT: Conflict-free Replicated Data Type _dfc6c787_8803_4a50_84ba_5c8fe0d46ded Operational transformations _dfc6c787_8803_4a50_84ba_5c8fe0d46ded->_c97d95cc_d787_4951_8beb_aa9d5279f6e9 __0:cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e->_c97d95cc_d787_4951_8beb_aa9d5279f6e9 __1:cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e->_dfc6c787_8803_4a50_84ba_5c8fe0d46ded
+%3 cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e CRDTs vs Operational Transformations _1e7507a6_1e21_4b81_9888_53d55e98502d For a long time OTs require a central server _57327086_c317_4d39_8df0_4f1be59192de From Yjs _c97d95cc_d787_4951_8beb_aa9d5279f6e9 CRDT: Conflict-free Replicated Data Type _dfc6c787_8803_4a50_84ba_5c8fe0d46ded Operational transformations _dfc6c787_8803_4a50_84ba_5c8fe0d46ded->_c97d95cc_d787_4951_8beb_aa9d5279f6e9 __0:cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e->_c97d95cc_d787_4951_8beb_aa9d5279f6e9 __1:cluster_93df4a52_db95_4d5a_b8b8_03d8627bc49e->_dfc6c787_8803_4a50_84ba_5c8fe0d46ded

 From Yjs